awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-https-load-balancers.md

 Elastic Load Balancing does not support Server Name Indication \(SNI\) on your load balancer\.
 You can use one of the following alternatives instead:
 + Deploy one certificate on the load balancer, and add a Subject Alternative Name \(SAN\) for each additional website\.
 SANs enable you to protect multiple host names using a single certificate\.
 Check with your certificate provider for more information about the number of SANs they support per certificate and how to add and remove SANs\.
 + Use TCP listeners on port 443 for the front\-end and back\-end connections\.
-The load balancer passes the request through, with the SNI certificate as is\.
-You can handle the HTTPS termination from the EC2 instance\.
+The load balancer passes the request through as is, so you can handle HTTPS termination from the EC2 instance\.

 **Topics**
 + [SSL/TLS Certificates for Classic Load Balancers](ssl-server-cert.md)